hunting for meteorites

 A ~7 gram chondrite from Superior Valley East, now fenced off due to the expansion of Fort Irwin.

 Sure, there are a few dark rocks in the image, but the meteorite (dark/round stone ~1-2 inches from end of cane) is clearly one of the darkest objects in the image.
 If you can stop for a moment and rule out 95%+ of the rocks within sight, it’s a useful trick.
 Few meteorites are actually black, and you have to watch out for dark, homogeneous pieces of hematite or other FeO(H) combinations that are often pretty distracting, and magnetic.
-It pays to keep a sample meteorite on hand for reference; depending on the lake, you may have to calibrate your eyes for the lightest, darkest, smoothest, or otherwise different rocks.
+It can be a good idea to keep a sample meteorite on hand for reference; depending on the lake, you may have to calibrate your eyes for the lightest, darkest, smoothest, or otherwise different rocks.

 Rusty brown (e.g. old tin can color) is generally a good guideline.
 Chondrules: great.
 Euhedral crystals (minerals with clearly geometric or flat crystal faces) are probably bad news.
 Parallel veins or layers: also bad news.
 Fusion crust: great, but watch out for deceptive desert varnish or weathering rinds.
 Crystals that look like quartz: probably bad news.
 There are exceptions to most of these ‘rules,’ but they’re good guidelines if you’re not familiar with every type of meteorite and hope to find something out there.